 Not everywhere on a map of Myanmar is open for exploration.

 The far northern, mountainous area of Myanmar, alongside the western Chin State and the far reaches of the southern Mon State and Tenasserim region are generally off-limits to tourists unless you have applied for a government visa in advance.

-Applying for a Government Visa
+Applying for a Government Visa and Permits

 Applying for a government visa in Myanmar usually has to be completed ahead of time, and can take months.
 It can also be costly since particular visas are not so commonplace yet.
 I have heard of some people applying for a government visa at the local bureau or via a tourism agency and it was processed and granted quickly.
 It can often come down to being lucky or depending on the particular area of Myanmar you wish to visit.

 However, I and a few other travellers managed to get all the way south to Dawei and Myeik in the far south without a permit as we heard while in Mawlamyine that it had been open for a couple of months.
 It took days of long, arduous travel to get from place to place but it was a true adventure to visit areas that were untouched and which had hardly ever seen tourists.

 The only downside was that restrictions were still enforced in each area where we were faced with a 7 pm curfew in Dawei and couldn’t go out on a boat in Myeik (which is known for its archipelago of islands).

 The restrictions mostly come down to the issue of safety for tourists, which locals have expressed is an absolute concern (for example, there is little in the way of insurance for the boats), although our gut instinct was that we were also being watched a little.